Social License: Why it Matters For Your Project or Organization

 Engage Stakeholders to Gain (or Maintain) a Social License to Operate

-People in corporate clothing standing outside a building, smiling and shaking hands.
+People in corporate clothing shaking hands.

 Stakeholder engagement is closely entwined with the social license to operate.
 Done right, your engagement can help you to gain or hold onto that license.
-But if you don’t manage and engage your stakeholders appropriately, you could cause more harm than good
+But if you don’t manage and engage your stakeholders appropriately, you could cause more harm than good.

 Here’s 12 tips to help you manage and engage with stakeholders in a way that supports your social contract with the community.